ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-4-3.md

-Chapter 4: Providing Positive Feedback that Encourages Growth: Building Confidence and Self-Esteem Through Positive Feedback
+Building Confidence and Self-Esteem Through Positive Feedback
 ============================================================================================================================

 Providing positive feedback is an important part of driving employee performance and encouraging growth.
 In this chapter, we'll explore how positive feedback can help build confidence and self-esteem in employees.